INSURANCE BOOT CAMP

 Here are a few interesting tips you need to know about some of the limitations to the coverage in a Homeowner’s policy.

-- Each of these items noted have coverage limitations, ranging from $1,500 - $3,000 (possibly a little more – it varies by company), above which the insurance company will not reimburse you for your loss unless you have adjusted your policy to accommodate for these sub-limits.
+· Each of these items noted have coverage limitations, ranging from $1,500 - $3,000 (possibly a little more – it varies by company), above which the insurance company will not reimburse you for your theft loss unless you have adjusted your policy to address these limits.
 This can be done either by increasing this sub-limit or by specifically itemizing certain property on your policy and paying an additional premium for it.
 Often, the combination approach (increasing the sub-limit and itemizing certain pieces) is the best means of properly protecting your valuables.

 If you are part of that 10%, we can provide Liability & Property coverage for your in-home business; it is done as a rider to your homeowner’s policy or occasionally by a separate policy.
 You are a part of that 10% if you happen to regularly sell anything out of your home or garage

-If you are operating a business that is run or in which property is stored in your detached garage, the garage and the business property within it are generally excluded from your policy unless the coverage is altered.
+If you are operating a business that is operated out of your detached garage, the garage and the business property within it are generally excluded from your policy unless the coverage is altered.
+That applies even if you use the detached garage for storage.
+Your policy needs to be amended.

 In most cases, an In-Home Business Policy is less expensive than a standard Business Insurance policy, and it fills in some of the gaps of your Homeowner’s insurance policy.
 What gaps?
 Your Homeowner’s Policy will not protect a business for property or liability loss that is being operated from home – nor will it protect you unless the policy has been endorsed for the business exposure.

-- Earthquake, Flood, and Landslide insurance are additional items, not covered under a homeowner’s policy.
-Protection for these disasters may be purchased with the policy or separately.
+· Earthquake, Flood, and Landslide insurance are additional items, not covered under a homeowner’s policy.
+Protection for these disasters may be purchased with the policy or separately from specialty insurers.

-- Homeowner’s policies typically do not extend liability protection to the use of mopeds, motorized scooters, go-karts, motorized toy cars (Barbie cars), motorboats, or jet skis.
+· Homeowner’s policies typically do not extend liability protection to the use of mopeds, motorized scooters, go-karts, motorized toy cars (Barbie cars), motorboats, or jet skis.
 This includes rentals.
-Please call us if you own any of these items.
+Please call us if you own any of these items. *** Add to this list the afore-mentioned e-bikes and golf carts that are driving around town.
+These motorized toys are excluded for damage or theft to the object as well as liability from using it.

-- DRONES: These can be problematic in insurance policies; check with your agent to see if your policy covers the non-business use of drones.
+· DRONES: These can be problematic in insurance policies; check with your agent to see if your policy covers the non-business use of drones.
+Most certainly, the business use is not coverage as your homeowner’s policy is not a business policy.

-The excluded & limited items in a policy are not be limited to this list, but these are many of the common types of property limited or excluded.
+The excluded & limited items in a policy are not just limited to this list, but these are many of the more common types of property limited or excluded.
 Please call us to discuss your policy if you believe you need some “special attention” to your needs.

-The cost to adjust your policy, to properly insure these limited coverage items, is not expensive compared to the sizable losses you are self-insuring by not properly covering them under your policies.
+The cost to update your policy, to properly insure these limited coverage items, is not expensive compared to the sizable losses you are self-insuring by not properly covering them under your policies.

 If you want to replace these valuable personal items in the event of a theft or other covered loss, and if you want liability insurance to provide additional protection for in-home business activities, you must investigate these additional coverages.